mikkurogue/cube-type-extract-rs/readme.md

   - `prefix`: The prefix to use for the generated types.
 - `enable_count_types`: Whether to generate types for the `count` field.
 Defaults to `true`.
 - `enable_check_existence_fields`: Whether to generate types for the `check existence` fields.
 Defaults to `true`.

+**Note:** The `headers` field is optional and can be completely omitted from the configuration if your API doesn't require custom headers.
+Header values can be strings, numbers, or booleans.

 ## Commands